itsXactlY/DayZ-Usefull-Tools-Mods-Addons-Trallala/AutoCarCover_Feat_aLca/README.md

 1. Navigate to:
 Steam/steamapps/common/DayZServer/mpmissions/dayzOffline.chernarusplus/
 2. Merge or replace the provided `init.c` with your existing one
-3. Start Server with `-serverMod=AutoCoverForGoodCarCover`
+3. Start Server with `-serverMod=../ServerMods/@AutoCoverForGoodCarCover`

 ## Features